ivanleomk/ivanleomk.github.io/docs/blog/posts/synthetic-data-is-not-a-free-lunch.md

 ### Varying Personas

 This isn't a very new idea and often times this is the easiest way to introduce variations initially.
 A lot of people tend to use personas as a way to guide the style and tone of the generated data.

 Take this [article](https://www.answer.ai/posts/2024-10-15-how-to-synthesize-data.html) by Nathan Cooper for instance where he used different personas as a way to augment a training dataset.

-He ended up using a second model to do a quick scoring of the generated code snippets.
-We can see this similar approach in Dria's codebase where they try to generate diverse personas with the following prompt.
+What was interesting wasn't the personas here but the use of a second model to grade the generated outputs.

+Here's an excerpt of an equivalent prompt with Dria:

 > Your task is to generate a creative and coherent backstory based on the provided persona traits and simulation description.
 >